 Finally, add finishing touches to the NPCs.
-Assign spells randomly to spell casters.
+Assign spells randomly to elves, clerics, and wizards.
 Give NPCs a similar number of magic items as the player characters possess.
 Groups encountered in the wilderness have mounts 75% of the time.
 The Labyrinth Lord should determine the NPC group's marching order.